IVET - Food Animal Veterinarian Program

 |“Illinois Farm Bureau encourages veterinary students to pursue a career in caring for food animals.
 To succeed, farmers need the services of a food animal veterinarian to help them care for their beef cattle, swine, sheep and poultry.
 It’s an opportunity to help bring a calf into the world and share in the love that farmers have in caring for their animals.” - Tasha Bunting, IFB associate director of commodities and livestock programs.|

-- The selection committee will interview applicants in spring 2021.
+- The selection committee interviews applicants each spring.

 - Successful applicants will be notified by mail.